animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 <div class="paragraph">

 All common configuration options are available for REPLICATE Regions.
-{sdg-name} offers a `replicated-region` element.
+Spring Data for GemFire offers a `replicated-region` element.
 The following example shows a minimal declaration:

 </div>